 (3) In proceedings under this clause for the determination of a question each party is to bear their own costs but this subclause does not prevent the court from making an order as to the payment of fees payable to the court or a member of it.

-[Clause 4 amended by No. 53 of 1997 s.
+[Clause 4 amended: No. 53 of 1997 s.
 52 and Sch.
 4 Div.
 1.]

 7. Matters affecting assessment of compensation